aliasfoxkde/py7zip/docs/FEATURES.md

   PKZip and WinZip
 - Strong AES-256 encryption in 7z and ZIP formats
 - Self-extracting capability for 7z format
-- Integration with Windows Shell
-- Powerful File Manager
 - Powerful command line version
-- Plugin for FAR Manager
-- Localizations for 87 languages
+- Localizations for 87 languages  (not currently implimented)